College of Nursing

 NURSE 7215 Evidence-Based Practice for the DNP: 3 semester hours

-Prerequisites: Graduate standing.
+Prerequisites: NURSE 6130 and NURSE 7260.
 This course examines the state of clinical inquiry and the implementation of evidence into practice.
 The relationship between clinical questions and the critical appraisal and synthesis of research and literature is explored.
 Models for implementing and sustaining change based on the evidence are examined.

 NURSE 7220 Leadership in Practice: 3 semester hours